Hunger strike: Potti Sriramulu

-Potti Sriramulu was an Indian revolutionary who died after undertaking a hunger strike for 58 days in 1952 after Indian independence in an attempt to achieve the formation of a separate state, to be known as Andhra State.
-His death became instrumental in the linguistic re-organisation of states.
+In 1952, in independent India, revolutionary Potti Sriramulu undertook a hunger strike for 58 days in an attempt to achieve the formation of a separate state, to be known as Andhra State.
+His death on December 15 became instrumental in the linguistic re-organisation of states.

 He is revered as Amarajeevi (Immortal being) in Coastal Andra for his role in achieving the linguistic re-organisation of states.
 As a devout follower of Mahatma Gandhi, he worked for much of his life to uphold principles such as truth, non-violence and patriotism, as well as causes such as Harijan movement to end the traditional alienation of, and accord respect and humane treatment to those traditionally called "untouchables" in Indian society.

 Cuban dissidents

 On April 3, 1972, Pedro Luis Boitel, an imprisoned poet and dissident, declared himself on hunger strike.
 After 53 days on hunger strike, receiving only liquids, he died of starvation on May 25, 1972.
 His last days were related by his close friend, poet Armando Valladares.
-He was buried in an unmarked grave in the Cólon Cemetery in Havana.
+He was buried in an unmarked grave in the Colón Cemetery in Havana.

 Guillermo Fariñas did a seven-month hunger strike to protest against the extensive Internet censorship in Cuba.
 He ended it in Autumn 2006, with severe health problems although still conscious.
 Reporters Without Borders awarded its cyber-freedom prize to Guillermo Fariñas in 2006.

 Jorge Luis García Pérez (known as Antúnez) has done hunger strikes.
 In 2009, following the end of his 17-year imprisonment, Antúnez, his wife Iris, and Diosiris Santana Pérez started a hunger strike to support other political prisoners.
 Leaders from Uruguay, Costa Rica, and Argentina declared their support for Antúnez.

 On February 23, 2010, Orlando Zapata, a dissident arrested in 2003 as part of a crackdown on opposition groups, died in a hospital while undertaking a hunger strike that had been ongoing for 85 days.
 His hunger strike was a protest against poor prison conditions.
 Amnesty International had declared him a prisoner of conscience.

-Turkey

-In Turkey, the hunger strike has been used as a form of resistance historically, however, it was not until after the coup of September 12, 1980, that hunger strikes were recognised as a national issue in Turkey when a hunger strike was held at Diyarbakir Prison to protest inhumane practices in the prison.
-Other large-scale hunger strikes include one that took place at Buca Prison in 1996, in which 12 prisoners lost their lives, and another that began in October 2000 in prisons throughout the country to oppose the construction and transfer of prisoners to F-type prisons, which are high-security and isolate prisoners from lawyers, families, and other outsiders, and in which 107 people lost their lives by the middle of 2003.